Canine Pigment Type Switch

 Melanocytes are melanin-producing pigment cells found in the hair follicle.

-Phaeomelanin is a yellow-red pigment, but varying pigment density can produce different shades from off-white to yellow or even dark red.
+Phaeomelanin is a yellow-red pigment.
+But varying pigment density can produce different shades from off-white to yellow or even dark red.

 Pigment Type Switch Dogs single colored coat